Digital Empowerment with Blockchain Solutions

 So, for example, competing companies can now have new insights and analyse outcomes, thanks to multiparty computation, which is basically a step forward from zero-knowledge proofs.
 These are able to prove something, for example, above a certain age or that you are vaccinated.

-But you can only use one input from one user, and the outcome would be truth or false.
+But you can only use one input from one user, and the outcome would be true or false.
 With multiparty computation, you're able to process hundreds of different data sets from different users and have very complex outcomes.

 So the use cases here are really limitless, and we have combined it with blockchain.
 So, it's a unique proposal, a universal proposal for businesses, which can just script smart contracts and customise it for their specific needs on Partisia Blockchain.